-To stay well, everyone is encouraged to visit their primary care physician every year for an annual check-up.
-For women, this check-up looks a little different.
-It's an opportunity to meet with your doctor and learn about your body.
+Each year, your well-woman exam offers a unique opportunity to meet with your doctor, check in on your health and learn about your body.
 During this visit with a gynecologist or primary care physician, you’ll receive all your recommended screenings, from Pap smears to blood pressure tests.

 Ask All of Those Questions

 Your well-woman exam is a time where you get your doctor all to yourself.
 If you have any questions about your health, now is the time to ask.
 Whether you want to know how to eat better, or better understand your risk for health conditions, feel comfortable asking away.

 Making a note of all your questions before your appointment is a great way to be sure you don’t forget anything.

 Bring Up Any Concerns

 Along with questions, your appointment is time to bring up concerns.
 If you have abnormal bleeding, pains or aches, or have concerns about your mental health, always mention these issues to your physician.
 Remember, your physician wants you to have the best health possible.
 If they don’t know you are having trouble, they can’t help.

 During your well-woman visit, your doctor may give you some hard-to-hear advice, such as asking you to quit smoking or to lose weight.
 Try to remember that when your doctor gives advice, they aren’t judging you.
 Everyone has health challenges; your doctor just wants to help you overcome yours.